Import Alert 69-01

 Reason for Alert:

 In April 2005, Buffalo District Office detained an entry of a Type C medicated feed for cattle containing monensin analyzed as containing 216% of declared concentration and an entry of a Type B medicated feed containing monensin at 72.1% of declared concentration.
-Both entries were from Canada.
-Buffalo District Office has detained at least three other feed entries declaring monensin because FDA testing revealed that they did not meet the levels guaranteed by the label.
+Both entries originated from Canada.
+Buffalo District Office has detained at least three other feed entries declaring monensin because FDA testing revealed they did not meet the levels guaranteed by the label.

 Guidance: